Geoogolla/enterprise-docs/docs/administrator-guide/manage-app-settings/open-id-connect-settings.md

 </tr>
 </table>

-> **Note:** Please refer to the [OpenID Conenct authentication](./../../authentication/single-sign-on/openid-connect/) documentation for more information.
+> **Note:** Please refer to the [OpenID Connect authentication](./../../authentication/single-sign-on/openid-connect/) documentation for more information.